 The Hudson Bay Railway is a historic rail line between Winnipeg, MB and Churchill, MB on the southwest shore of Hudson Bay.
 The railway was controversial from the start.
 The greatest controversies were in the selection of Port Nelson or Churchill for the port on Hudson Bay and the delays between constructing sections of the railway.
-This WIKI mainly describes the section from Hudson Bay Junction, Saskatchewan to Hudson Bay.
+This Wiki article mainly describes the section of railroad from Hudson Bay Junction, Saskatchewan to Hudson Bay.

 - Early maneuvering: 1875-1884

 - Lobbying for public construction: 1900-1908

 - Hudson Bay, SK. to Kettle Rapids on the Nelson River near Gillam: 1908-1919

 - Kettle Rapids near Gillam to Churchill: 1927-1929